fshowalter/franksmovielog.com-v1/content/reviews/0965-when-harry-met-sally-1989.md

 venue_notes:
 ---

-Remains a cut above most light-hearted romantic comedies.
-The dialogue still amuses, Ryan still charms, and the New York City location photography ages like fine wine.
+The snappy dialog, Meg Ryan's charming performance, and the terrific New York City location photography make for a pleasant watch.